oracle-livelabs/converged/microservices-txeventq-kafka/setup/setup.md

 ## **Task 6:** Create a Folder to Contain the Workshop Code

 1. Create a directory to contain the workshop code.
-The directory name is used to create a compartment of the same name in your tenancy.
 The directory name must have between 1 and 13 characters, contain only letters or numbers, and start with a letter.

-Make sure that a compartment of the same name does not already exist in your tenancy or the setup will fail.
+    > **Note:** It is important to note that this directory name will be used to create a compartment of the same name in your tenancy to contain all the resources for this workshop.
+Make sure there is no compartment with the same name in your tenancy or the configuration will fail.

     For example:

     ```bash
     <copy>mkdir txeventqlab</copy>